 Wildcats move to 8-1 on season; prepare for ITA National Champs

-LEXINGTON, Ky. - After a decorated playing career and several successful coaching and instructing stops over the past few years, including serving as the Wildcats' volunteer assistant coach last season, Matt Emery has joined Cedric Kauffmann's staff as assistant coach, Kauffmann announced on Tuesday.
+LEXINGTON, Ky. - After a decorated playing career and several successful coaching and instructing stops over the past few years, including serving as the Wildcats' volunteer assistant coach last season, Matt Emery has joined Cedric Kauffmann's staff as assistant coach, Kauffmann announced.
+The 2015-16 season will be his fourth season as Kauffmann's assistant coach.

 "I am very happy to announce the hiring of Matt Emery to our coaching staff," Kauffmann said.
 "Matt was born to be a collegiate coach with his ability to relate to players and his endless knowledge of the game of tennis.
 Matt has incredible experience after serving as a volunteer assistant with us last year and a very successful stint as an assistant coach at Maryland.
 We are both alumni of this great university and know what it means to wear Kentucky across your chest.
 With that experience and passion, I think we can lead our student-athletes to great success and I look forward to getting started."